 We follow the procedures set out by the Derbyshire Safeguarding Children Board in the Derby and Derbyshire Safeguarding Procedures (www.derbyshirescb.org.uk) and take account of guidance issued by the Department for Children, Schools and Families (in particular Safeguarding Children and Safer Recruitment in Education).
-We make updates to our Safeguarding protocols following most recent guidance (June 2016) and work closely with the PEGS schools to update all relevant policies, improve practice and share latest developments.
-We also undertake a yearly Safeguarding Audit (Head teacher, Chair and Governor Safeguarding lead) and form an Action Plan to address any outstanding areas of need - all these were completed 2015-2016.
-A new Audit tool has been introduced September 2016 and we have already completed our 2016-2017 yearly Safeguarding Audit with this new tool - the Action Plan is currently being produced.
+We make updates to our Safeguarding protocols following most recent guidance and work closely with the PEGS schools to update all relevant policies, improve practice and share latest developments.
+We also undertake a yearly Safeguarding Audit (Head teacher, Chair and Governor Safeguarding lead) and form an Action Plan to address any outstanding areas of need.

 If you want to know more about our procedures, please speak to the Head, Mr Ashley Parry, who is also the designated Child Protection Officer or to our Deputy Designated Child Protection Officer, Mrs Laura Holt.